 Bike Score is calculated for each location in a city, then mapped.
 The score can range from a low of 0 (deep red) to a high of 100 (dark green).
 By examining the “heat maps” of Bike Score for their city, municipal planners can locate neighbourhoods that are currently underserved and target them for improvements.
 The maps can be separated into their component parts (bike lanes, hills, destinations) to allow planners to determine which components contribute to a lower or higher score in a neighborhood.
 Individuals can use the maps to choose areas to live or cycle in.

 In May 2013 Bike Score was extended to include 12 Canadian cities and ~ 150 US cities.
 The graph below shows data for the initial 10 Canadian cities (May 2012).
 In cities with a higher average Bike Score, more people cycle to work (2011 Census).
 Of the 10 Canadian cities, the highest average scores were for Victoria, Vancouver and Montreal, and these three also had the highest % of commute trips by bike (from 3.2 to 10.6% of trips).
 It is important to note that there is lots of room to improve, since Bike Score averages for Canadian cities are all below 75.
 And cycling in most Canadian cities pales in comparison to cities in northern Europe with 10 to 40% of commute trips by bike.

 Average Bike Score for 10 Canadian Cities vs. % of Commute Trips by Bike

 We also examined the relationship between Bike Score and % of commute trips by bike in 24 US and Canadian cities, at the census tract level.
-The association was not strong and differed by city, but on average census tracts with Bike Scores over 90 had commute trips by bike 4.0% higher than those with Bike Scores of of 25 and lower.
+The association was not strong and differed by city, but on average census tracts with Bike Scores over 90 had 4% more commute trips by bike than those with Bike Scores of 25 or lower.